 If you’re having trouble deciding between Thrive Themes and Genesis Theme Framework, in this post, we’ll compare the two themes so that you can make a decision on which one will be best for your needs.

-If you’re a frequent reader of Magnet4Blogging, then you’re probably aware that over the years, I’ve made quite a lot of changes to this site.
+If you're a frequent reader of Magnet4Blogging Media, then you're probably aware that over the years, I've made quite a few changes to this site.

-I’ve had ample of hands-on experience with using both of these great themes, which is why I decided to write this detailed comparison review of Genesis theme framework and Thrive themes today.
+Well, I've had ample of hands-on experience while using both of these great themes, which is why I decided to write this comparison post of Genesis theme framework and Thrive themes.

 I’ve written in-depth reviews of both of these themes in the past too.

 In this comparison review, we’ll dive into each of the areas listed below for both Thrive and Genesis.

 OK, so let’s dive straight into it.